ECONOMICS AND CORPORATE ORGANIZATION

 Assessment methods and criteria

-The final test of the students' preparation is based on a written test (via Elly), that should be conducted remotely (via Teams and Elly).
-The test (lasting 60 minutes) focuses on the contents of the course (lessons + reference text + any documents uploaded to Elly during the course) and consists of 10 questions of theory (on the entire program, 1.5 points per question) and 3 exercises (one exercise for each part of the program, 5 points per exercise).
+The final test of the students' preparation is based on a WRITTEN TEST that focuses on the contents of the course (lessons + reference text + any documents uploaded to Elly during the course) and consists of 10 questions of theory (on the entire program, 1.5 points per question) and 3 exercises (one exercise for each part of the program, 5 points per exercise).
 There is no penalty for incorrect answers.
 The final grade will be communicated after the written test directly in Esse3.

 It is mandatory to register for the exam, exclusively via internet (https://unipr.esse3.cineca.it) up to 7 days before the exam itself.

 It is also possible, for students attending the course, to take two tests in itinere (the first about mid-course on part I of the program, and the second before the end of the course on parts II and III of the program) to replace the final test.
 The dates of the in itinere tests will be agreed at the beginning of the course.
 The in itinere tests, lasting 40 minutes, are composed of 6/8 questions of theory (from 1 to 2.5 points per question) and 2 exercises (7.5 points per exercise).
 The final grade, communicated after the written test by Elly, will correspond to the arithmetic average of the evaluations obtained in the two in itinere tests, both expressed in thirtieths.

 It is mandatory to enrol for the first test in itinere, a special enrolment procedure will be opened on the Elly page of the course.
 Students will be notified by email of the opening of enrollment and of the deadline by which to enrol.
 ONLY those students who have obtained a sufficiency in the first in itinere test will have automatic access to the second in itinere test (it will not be necessary to enrol in the second in itinere test).